galenseilis/ConAction/README.md

 The code in this repository is intended to support researchers analyzing multivariate data.

 For questions and comments contact the developer directly at: <seilis@unbc.ca>.

-This package is name after Sir Francis Galton whose intuitive thinking was pivotal in motivating the notion of statistical correlation.
-While Francis Galton had a tabular method of calculating correlation, and Auguste Bravais had previously developed an equivalent calculation before, it was Karl Pearson who formulated the product-moment correlation coefficient that bears his name.

 ## Installation
 ConAction is available through [PyPi](https://pypi.org/project/conaction/), and can be installed via `pip` using